AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/DDL/TABLE/ALTER TABLE.md

 You can execute the ALTER TABLE statement to modify data in a table.
 This topic describes how to execute the ALTER TABLE statement.

-## Usage notes
+## Limits

-When you modify data in a Hologres table, take note of the following items:
+When you execute the ALTER TABLE statement to modify data in a Hologres table, take note of the following items:

--   You can rename the table or create fields in the table.
+-   You can rename a table, create fields in the table, or modify the time-to-live \(TTL\) of the table.
+-   You can configure the DEFAULT constraint for a field.
+You can also modify the dictionary\_encoding\_columns and bitmap\_columns properties for a field.
--   You can also execute the ATTACH PARTITION and DETACH PARTITION statements to modify data in partitioned Hologres tables.
+-   You can add the ATTACH PARTITION and DETACH PARTITION clauses to the ALTER TABLE statement to modify data in partitioned Hologres tables.

 ## Rename a table

 You can execute the ALTER TABLE statement to rename a specified table.
-If the specified table does not exist or the new table name is the same as an existing table, an error is thrown.
+If the specified table does not exist or the new table name is the same as an existing table name, an error is thrown.

 -   Syntax